 - Individuals seeking their first professional interpreting certificate

-- Timely completion of assignments is required including the successful completion of written and oral assignments.
-To receive your Certificate of Completion, your attendance is required at all five sessions, and you must have a score of 70% or better for the final written and oral examination.
+- Timely and successful completion of written and oral assignments is required.
+To receive your Certificate of Completion, your attendance is also required for all sessions, and you must have a score of 70% or better for the final written and oral examinations.

 - You must be fluent in both English and Korean to enroll.
 Should you not meet the language requirement, no refund of previously paid course fee will be given.